Underspecification in Language Modeling Tasks: A Causality-Informed Study of Gendered Pronoun Resolution: Method 1 Measuring Correlations

 \subsection{Method 1 Results and Discussion}

-\cref{date-multiplot} shows and describes the results from the above experimental setup, with the injection of textual representations of $W$ as \textit{dates} into $X$, for a noteworthy subset of the prompts and models tested.
-The plots for the same models, with the injection of $W$ as \textit{locations} into $X$ can be found in \cref{place-multiplot}.\footnote{\textit{Gender vs.\ place} plots tend to have steeper slopes and weaker magnitudes of correlation.} All results can be found in \cref{m1-mlm} and \cref{m1-inst}.
+Figure~\ref{date-place-multiplot}a demonstrates specification-induced spurious correlations, with the injection of textual representations of $W$ as \textit{dates} and as \textit{locations} into $X$, for a noteworthy subset of the prompts and models tested.
+Figure~\ref{date-place-multiplot}b plots LLM parameter count vs the average difference between the female and male \textit{gender vs.\ W} linear-fit slopes for all prompts and all models tested.
+All results for all models, can be found in Figures~\ref{m1-mlm} and~\ref{m1-inst}.
 From these results we draw the following conclusions.

-BERT-family (BERT and RoBERTa models) and GPT-family models tend to display relatively similar \textit{gender vs.\ time} and \textit{gender vs.\ location} correlations, indicating that these measured correlations are not an artifact of the instruction prompts alone, which BERT-family models don't use.
+BERT-family (BERT and RoBERTa) and GPT-family models generally exhibit similar \textit{gender vs.\ time} (\& \textit{gender vs.\ location}) spurious correlations, indicating that these measured correlations are not an artifact of the instruction prompts alone, which BERT-family models don't use.

-BART and UL2-family models tend to display the smallest magnitudes of correlation.
-We speculate that the use of multiple and varied pre-training objectives in both BART~\citep{bart} and UL2-family~\citep{UL2} models may provide increased training-time specification, relative to the autoregressive pre-training task, in particular.
-Considering the DAG in \cref{dag-top}(d) as a representation of a pre-training task, reduced training-time task specification serves to increase the model's likelihood of learning `last resort' spurious correlations more vulnerable to specification-induced bias at inference time.
-However, as many other factors are varied across these models (including model architecture), further investigation is required.
+BART and UL2-family models tend to display the smallest \textit{gender vs.\ date} (\& \textit{gender vs.\ location}) linear-fit slopes.
+We speculate that the use of multiple and varied pre-training objectives in both BART~\citep{bart} and UL2-family~\citep{UL2} models may provide increased training-time task specification.
+For example, considering the DAG in Figure~\ref{dag-top}d as a representation of an autoregressive LM pre-training task, the reduced training-time task specification may serve to increase the LLM's likelihood of learning `last resort' spurious correlations more vulnerable to specification-induced bias at inference time.
+However, as many other factors vary across these models (including model architecture and, importantly, dataset size), further investigation is required.

-The prevalence of these previously unreported spurious correlations across a range of models provides empirical support of our proposed causal mechanism: latent sample selection bias can be induced into inference-time generations by serving the models unspecified tasks.
+The prevalence of these previously unreported spurious correlations across a range of models provides empirical support for our proposed causal mechanism: latent sample selection bias can be induced into inference-time generations by serving the models unspecified tasks.
 A noteworthy side effect is that the injection of `benign' \textit{time}-related tokens into LLM prompts can be used as a technique for increasing the likelihood of generating a desired pronoun.